yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 Once you see that the solution is provided and is sufficient enough to close the ticket, ask its reporter to close it.
 Explicitly ask for that;
-don't dance around with "looks like this solution may be accepted, if you don't mind".
+don't dance around with "looks like this solution may be accepted, if you don't mind."
 Be explicit in your intention to close the ticket and move on.
 Try this:
 "@jeff, please close the ticket if you don't have any further questions."